 The factory demo includes fully functional applications for Audio FFT, face detection or recognition, line tracking, motion detection, shape classifier, or object recognition, among others.

-All the examples provide a UART output of a JSON file, indicating the relevant events of the same.
+All examples provide a UART output of a JSON file, indicating the relevant events of each one.
 For example, motion detection, or recognizing an object.
-Detailed information of each example at this address.
+Detailed information for each example is at this address.

-This means that they can be connected to another device, such as an Arduino or an ESP32.
-This allows us to even integrate these factory demo examples into real projects.
+This means they can connect with another device, such as an Arduino or an ESP32.
+This allows us to integrate even these factory demo examples into real projects.

-In addition, M5Stack provides a web service at this link, which allows us to train the learning models and then introduce them into the Unit V2.
-It is a simple platform, although not particularly practical (it requires too much manual labeling work).
+Furthermore, M5Stack provides a web service at this link, which allows us to train the learning models and then introduce them into the Unit V2.
+It is a simple platform, although not particularly practical (requires too much manual labeling work).

-Regarding the performance of these computer vision and machine learning applications, I must say that it is quite good.
+Regarding the performance of these computer vision and Machine Learning applications, I must say it is quite good.
 The dual-core Cortex A7 processor is noticeable, and the applications run quite smoothly even in FullHD.

 Jupyter notebook

-The other built-in functionality included in the M5Stack Unit V2 is the Jupyter notebook.
-For those of you who don’t know, Jupyter is an application that is gaining some fame, focused on Python training.
+The other built-in functionality incorporated in the M5Stack Unit V2 is the Jupyter notebook.
+For those who don’t know it, Jupyter is an application that is gaining some fame, focused on Python training.

-Jupyter allows you to create “notebooks”, understood as a file containing text and code blocks.
-The code blocks can be executed independently, or all at once sequentially.
+Jupyter allows creating “notebooks”, understood as a file that contains text and code blocks.
+Code blocks can be executed independently, or all at once sequentially.

-Therefore, it is an interesting tool to create instructions or tutorials, where the student can check the results as they progress through the text.
+Therefore, it is an interesting tool for creating instructions or tutorials, where the student can check the results as they progress through the text.

-In the case of the Unit V2, it includes a few examples that include control of the LED, microphone, UART, and camera, available at https://docs.m5stack.com/en/quick_start/unitv2/jupyter_notebook
+In the case of the Unit V2, it includes a few examples that involve controlling the LED, microphone, UART, and camera, available at https://docs.m5stack.com/en/quick_start/unitv2/jupyter_notebook

 The built-in and demo applications of the Unit V2 are quite striking.
-But, knowing us, we are going to want to access Linux, in order to unleash the full potential of the device.
+But, knowing us, we are going to want to access the Linux, to be able to extract all the potential of the device.

-However, it must be taken into account that the Linux distro used by the M5Stack is, in fact, a very limited and restricted function.
-We are not talking about Debian, or Lubuntu, or even ArchLinux.
+However, it must be taken into account that the Linux distro used by M5Stack is, in reality, a very limited and restricted function.
+We are not talking about a Debian, or Lubuntu, or even an ArchLinux.

-Here we do not have a package manager, nor much possibility to install software, not even a C++ compiler (something inexplicable, when its own factory demo is written in C++).
+Here we have no package manager, hardly any possibility to install software, not even a C++ compiler (something inexplicable, when its own factory demo is made in C++).

 This is, in my opinion, the biggest flaw of the device.
-As if that were not enough, the documentation also does not help particularly in this regard.
+As if that weren’t enough, the documentation doesn’t particularly help in this regard either.

-However, there are certain operations that we can perform.
+Nevertheless, there are certain operations we can perform.
 Let’s see some of them.

 Connect via SSH

 First, we can connect via SSH to the M5Stack Unit V2.
-To do this, we can use a terminal console (Linux or WSL on Windows).
+For this, we can use a terminal console (Linux or WSL on Windows).

-The user and password of the device are as follows.
+The device’s users and passwords are as follows.

 Configure WiFi

-To configure the WiFi of the M5Stack Unit V2, first we must generate a password for the ssid and password of our network.
-To do this, we run the following command, replacing the data with our network
+To configure the WiFi of the M5Stack Unit V2, first we must generate a password for our network’s ssid and password.
+To do this, we execute the following command, substituting the data for our network.

 sudo wpa_passphrase ssid password